calcuis/avatar-picture-data-simulator/README.md

 ## avatar data simulator

-Generate 10,000 samples for ai-picture-model-trainer (not a good idea though) : P
+Generate 10,000 samples for ai-picture-model-trainer : P

 This Python code defines an image generator using the Pillow library (PIL).
 The generator creates composite images by sequentially selecting a random image from each layer and combining them.
 Here's an explanation of the code: